kumeS/rMiW/README.md

-# rMiW: A R package for providing workflows for image processing, image analysis and deep learning for microscopy-based images.
+# rMiW: A R package for providing a workflow for image analysis

+This tool provides a workflow for image processing, image analysis and deep learning for microscopy-based images.

 ## Topics/Keywords of this project
 - R language usage